How can I upgrade my account?

 For most online gaming you will experience very few issues.
 However, it’s only fair to warn you that we don’t recommend our systems for ‘first-person shooter’ games.
 Satellite broadband is great for many things but not for the rapid exchanges of data that these games need to be properly enjoyed.
-The time lag involved will lead to frozen screens, jumpy gameplay and, most likely, smashed mousepads; geeks call this delay ‘latency’.
+The time lag involved will lead to frozen screens, jumpy gameplay – something called ‘latency’.

-If someone in your household (it’s okay, we’ll believe you if you tell us it’s your teenage kids) is a big fan of using Voice Chat and online lobbies when they play on their PlayStation™ or Xbox™ they will run into problems due to “strict NAT”.
+If someone in your household is a big fan of using Voice Chat when they play on their PlayStation™ or Xbox™ they will run into problems due to “strict NAT”.
 But your kids do not need to fear, we have a way round it.
 You would need a tariff that comes with a public IP address so make sure you give one of our team a call to talk this through before ordering.

 Can I watch on-demand UK television from abroad?

 This question is especially relevant to our customers with second homes on the continent.
 The short answer is, possibly.
 It all depends on the network availability in your European location.
 If it is sufficient we can offer you a UK IP address, which means you’d be able to access on-demand services as if you were back in the UK.
 To be honest, that is as simple as we can make quite a complicated process.
 The best bet is to call one of our team to discuss your specific requirements and we can take it from there.

 Due to the fact that the availability and access to UK channels in Europe is changing all the time, we advise you to contact us for up-to-date information.
 You can also take advantage of the latest crop of ‘watch again’ portals, particularly suited to our larger monthly tariffs.

 Can I access satellite broadband outside of Europe with bigblu?